BiCU-CCRI/Best_practices/shared_resources/README.md

 # Shared resources

 Structure and recommendations for shared resources at the cluster(s).
-Primarily focused on newly established shared resources at the CeMM cluster but can be applied anywhere.
+Primarily focused on newly established shared resources at the CeMM cluster, but can be applied anywhere.

 - `run.sh`: information on where to get the references (databases, images, etc.) from and how to build them.
 It contains details on *rebuilding* resources if necessary and can be stored on `GitHub`.
 This is the most critical resource if we have to build the references from scratch or share them externally.
 - `README.md`: information (verbal) about the references (databases, images, etc.).
 Used to describe the resources and can be stored on `GitHub`.
-For example, it can contain information about why a particular reference was chosen over another, the differences, which reference to use as the *default*, etc.
+For example, it can contain information about why a particular reference was chosen over another, the differences between them, and which reference to use as the *default*, etc.

 Shared resources at the CeMM cluster are at `/nobackup/lab_ccri_bicu/public`.

-## References
+## References and indexes

 - **Source link** of the references must be included in the `run.sh`
 - All the processing instructions to build the reference (if applicable) must be included in the `run.sh`
+- **Steps to obtain or construct the reference** (for example, genome index for mapping tool) should included in the `run.sh` or `README.md`, including the used image/tool version
    	- **Steps to obtain the reference** that **cannot** to be described as a *command* must be included in the `run.sh` or `README.md` (for example, some UCSC Genome Browser references)
-- Note: If you are copying legacy reference from the CCRI storage, note the original location and the date when you copied the reference
+- **Note:** If you are copying a legacy reference from the CCRI storage, note the original location and the date when you copied the reference
-    - For example, *Copied from Isilion on Jan 02, 2024: `/home/jan_o/bioinf_isilon/core_bioinformatics_unit/Public/references/Human_GRCh38_v102/Homo_sapiens_GRCh38_v102_star_index_150bp` -> `./STAR_2.7.10a/index_150bp`*
+    - For example, *Copied from Isilion on Jan 02, 2024: `/home/jan_o/bioinf_isilon/core_bioinformatics_unit/Public/references/Human_GRCh38_v102/Homo_sapiens_GRCh38_v102_star_index_150bp` -> `./STAR/v2.7.10a/index_150bp`*
 - Downloading of a reference should include **the download date**
     - For example, *`Downloaded on Apr 17, 2025, from https://genome.ucsc.edu/cgi-bin/hgTables`*
 - It should be possible to identify the specific reference **release** either from the directory structure or from the file name